Bahai Library Online

 202-

-A Facebook page called The Spark 1967-1973 was established with the goal of preserving the history of the Bahá'í youth movement in Canada from 1967-1973.
+A page "Preserving a history of the Bahá'í youth movement in Canada from 1967-1973," on Facebook, called The Spark 1967-1973 was established with the goal of preserving the history of the Bahá'í youth movement in Canada from 1967-1973.
 A call was made to contribute archival materials related to the history of the Faith in Canada during that period.
 The eventual goal was to create a non-academic history website by collecting photos, newspaper articles, recordings.

 • Of specific interests were stories of the positive influences of the following groups on individuals, communities and the general public: The "Mozart Group" (1967-1969); The "Multimedia Environment" Proclamation Team (1969-1970); and "Jalál" (1970-1973).
 [Bahá'í Canada 28 February 2020]